-An all-girls Crew from Plano, TX, they headed to Sea Base St. Thomas in U.S. Virgin Islands for a week of High Adventure.
+An all-girls Crew from Plano, TX, Crew 999 headed to Sea Base St. Thomas in U.S. Virgin Islands for a week of High Adventure.
 The five young women, joined by three female adult leaders, sailed to beautiful beaches where they hiked, swam, snorkeled and toured historic sites.
 As the week progressed, the girls formed a tightly-knit team, bonded by the close quarters of the ship and their shared experiences.

 The trip was one of many Caribbean adventures offered by the Florida Sea Base, one of the BSA’s four national high-adventure bases.
 Officially called the Sea Base St. Thomas Adventure, the trip is a seven-day, six-night journey around the islands of St. Thomas and St. John in the U.S. Virgin Islands.
 “It’s a ton of fun, but it’s no pleasure cruise,” says Bryan on Scouting.
 The girls, like all Venture crews who attend High Adventure, were expected to work.
 This included cooking meals and caring for the boat.
 They also spent time earning a religious emblem and the Snorkeling BSA Award.